unifiedstreaming/fmp4-ingest/ingest_spec.md

 message_data	          |           splice info section including CRC

 The following steps are a recommended for timed metadata ingest:
 1. Create a fragmentedMP4stream that contains only sparse tracks meta-data track, i.e. timed metadata streams which are streams without audio/video tracks.
-1. Meta-data tracks MAY be stored in the DASH Manifest such as using an adaptationset
+1. Meta-data tracks MAY be stored in the DASH Manifest using DASH as an adaptationset with a spase track
 1. For this meta-data track the media handler type is ("meta") and the tracks handler box is a null media header box ("nmhd").
 1. The URIMetaSampleEntry entry contains, in a URIbox, the URI following the URI syntax in [7] defining the form of the metadata (see the ISO Base media file format specification [3]).
 For example, the URIBox could contain for ID3 tags the URL  http://www.id3.org
 1. For the case of ID3, a sample contains a single ID3 tag.
 The ID3 tag may contain one or more ID3 frames.